devmount/third-stats/.github/CONTRIBUTING.md

 ### Pull Requests

 Simply fill in [the required template](PULL_REQUEST_TEMPLATE.md).
-Please do not include issue numbers in the PR title.
+Please do not include issue numbers in the PR title, but mention it in the PR body.

 #### Git Commit Messages

 - Use the present tense ("Add feature" not "Added feature")
 - Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
 - Limit the first line to 72 characters or less
-- Consider starting your commit messages with one of the following emojis:
+- Start your commit messages with one of the following emojis:
   - ➕ `:heavy_plus_sign:` when adding a file or implementing a feature
   - 🔨 `:hammer:` when fixing a bug or issue
   - 💚 `:green_heart:` when improving code or comments